Department of Chemistry

 The Chemistry Department offers six options for chemistry majors.

-2. The Professional ACS Approved option is offered for those students who want to pursue a more intensive program in chemistry that is approved by the American Chemical Society.
+2. The Professional ACS Approved emphasis is offered for those students who want to pursue a more intensive program in chemistry that is approved by the American Chemical Society.
 This option is particularly recommended for students who intend to go to graduate school or work in the chemical industry.
-It consists of 50 units of chemistry in addition to coursework in physics, and mathematics.
 No minor is required.

-6. Chemistry-Business for Industry Emphasis (ACS) is for students that plan to work in the Chemical Industry and have career goals to advance into leadership positions.
+4. The Chemistry-Business for Industry Emphasis (ACS Approved) is for students that plan to work in the Chemical Industry and have career goals to advance into leadership positions.
 This option is a comprehensive chemistry degree with a foundation of business courses.
 No minor is required.

 Integrated Science-Business